-No one benefits more from excellent career-technical education and training programs than Florida's business community.
+No one benefits more from an excellent workforce development system than Florida's business community.
 Local stakeholders have vested interests in producing a qualified workforce for local employers.
 The communication among these education and business leaders is vital to the success of local efforts to coordinate education and training with the skills required by employers.